 A woman once advised me, regarding my relationship with my client/lover: “Use him for his money.
 He’s going to leave you, so take all his money.
 Don’t be stupid…try to take money from him at every chance!”
 I disregarded her advice, because I feel grateful and content for his generosity already.
 I don’t seek to exploit him.
 This is the critical difference between that woman’s mentality and mine: I will not lower my dignity to exploit someone I love, or anyone for the record.
 I am comfortable with the amount he gives me, and if I seek more…..I know he will give it to me.
 However, I would not beg or manipulate him to get it.
 My pride is held in my self-reliance.

 The problem with assuming that these terms are the same is when we judge others.
 Not all women who love sex are prostitutes.
 Not all prostitutes are promiscuous.
 And not all scandalous, manipulative women are prostitutes.
 And most importantly, a woman who loves sex is not necessarily a bad person.
-Ideas of sexuality that exist in Modern times were socially constructed, and a lot of the ‘prudish’ ideas stem from Victorian Era repressive morality.
+Modern ideas of sexuality are socially constructed, and a lot of the ‘prudish’ ideas stem from Victorian Era repressive morality.

 Although not my usual type of music, the rap song, “You Wonder Why They Call you Bitch,” by Tupac gives an excellent, although heavily slanged, description of a promiscuous woman, with no self-respect, who sells and ends up destroying herself with her scandalous behaviour.